 In addition to shopping, the market also hosts a series of events leading up to and coinciding with the market.

-The Preview Party is an opportunity for people to get a sneak peak at the merchandise on sale before the crowds descend.
+- Preview Party: The Preview Party is an opportunity for people to get a sneak peek at the merchandise on sale before the crowds descend.
 The party takes place on Wednesday night from 6:30 - 10 p.m., and features some fun extras to accompany your shopping—such as live entertainment, food, and drinks.
-Tickets go for about $250 a pop.

-Two fashion shows and luncheons take place during the market.
-The first is put on by Saks Fifth Avenue Inc. on Thursday morning from 10 a.m. to 12:30 p.m.
+- Saks Fifth Avenue Fashion Show and Luncheon: Two fashion shows and luncheons take place during the market.
+The first is put on by Saks Fifth Avenue Inc. on Thursday morning from 10:15 a.m. to 12:30 p.m.
 It being Saks, the fashion displayed is decidedly upscale and ritzier than the Macy's show on Friday.
-Tickets start at $135 and include admission to the market for all four days, as well as an opportunity to shop a full hour and a half before the doors officially open Thursday and Friday.
+In 2019, tickets were priced to start at $150 and included admission to the market for all four days, as well as an opportunity to shop a full hour and a half before the doors officially open Thursday and Friday.

-Macy's hosts its own fashion show and luncheon on Friday from 10 a.m. to 12:30 p.m.
-Like with the Saks show, admission starts at $135, and tickets are good for all four days as well as early-bird shopping on Thursday and Friday.
+- Macy's Fashion Show and Luncheon: Macy's hosts its own fashion show and luncheon on Friday from 10:15 a.m. to 12:30 p.m.
+As with the Saks show, admission were priced at $150 for 2019, and tickets are good for all four days as well as early-bird shopping on Thursday and Friday.
 Macy's fashion show features apparel geared more toward everyday wear and family apparel.

 What to See